dotnet/dotnet-docker/.github/ISSUE_TEMPLATE/releases/new-windows-release.md

 ## Nightly Branch Tasks

-- [ ] Merge these changes to the nightly branch as part of the nightly branch [release process](net-core-release.md) for the next .NET Core release.
+- [ ] Merge these changes to the nightly branch as part of the nightly branch [release process](dotnet-release.md) for the next .NET release.